ealtintas/dockswish/README.md

 ### Usage

-I hope script names are descriptive enough, but you should conside having a look at the contents before using them.
+I hope script names are descriptive enough, but some scripts has comment lines inside which describes purpose and usage.
+So you should consider having a look at the contents of the scripts before using them.

+Plesase feel free to customize or improve them and if you wish send me a merge reuqest.

 Hope they also help you :)

-Plesase feel free to customize or improve them and if you wish send me a merge reuqest.